 The information on this Website is general in scope and is not intended for promotional or advertising purposes.
 It is intended as a means of communication between the New York Blood Center's National Cord Blood Program, the communities it serves and the general public.
 The information provided throughout this Website is intended for educational purposes.
 It is not intended to provide or take the place of personal medical advice, diagnosis or treatment.
 NCBP strongly suggests that this resource should not be your only source of information and education on these topics.
 Always seek the advice of your physician or other qualified health care provider with any question you may have about a medical condition or treatment.

-As stated in detail on the NCBP Homepage, the New York Blood Center's National Cord Blood Program operates under an Investigational New Drug (IND) exemption issued by the U.S. Food & Drug Administration (FDA).
-As such, "transplant patients" accepted into clinical protocols are considered "human research subjects" and are entitled to protections under pertinent FDA and U.S. Office for Human Research Protections (OHRP) rules.
+As stated in detail on the New York Blood Center's National Cord Blood Program Homepage, the NCBP both produces U.S. Food & Drug Administration (FDA)-Licensed HEMACORD® Cord Blood Units, and operates under an Investigational New Drug (IND) exemption issued by the FDA.
+"Transplant patients" accepted into IND clinical protocols are considered "human research subjects" and are entitled to protections under pertinent FDA and U.S. Office for Human Research Protections (OHRP) rules.

 The names, trademarks, service marks and logos of the New York Blood Center and the National Cord Blood Program appearing on this Website may not be used in any advertising, publicity, or to indicate NYBC/NCBP affiliations with any product or service without NYBC/NCBP express written permission.